Spanish Goat Bloodlines ~ Breed Standards ~ Crossbred Genetics

 Named after Wesley E. Sawyer, Sonora, Texas

-Wesley Sawyer, like most Texans of his day, kept Spanish goats.
-When Wesley Sawyer passed away, his nieces and nephew inherited the herd.
+The Sawyer Ranch out of Sonora, Texas was founded by Wesley E Sawyer decades ago.
+When Wesley Sawyer passed away, his nieces and nephew inherited the herd and the land.
+Joe Preston & Sarah Neely, Jane Davis-Sawyer, and Edwin Sawyer raised the Sawyer Bloodline Spanish goats for decades behind their uncle and continued his commitment to the Sawyer Bloodline.
 The family began to breed the goats to bring out their vigor and strength, developing a line that both breeders of Spanish goats and non-Spanish goats want to breed into their herds.

-Original Story by Ed Sawyer, February 2008 ~ Updated by Joe Preston Neely 2021
+Original Story by Ed Sawyer, February 2008 ~ Updated by Donna Askew 2022

 The Smoke Ridge herd was started in 1991 with a small group of Spanish does acquired through Texas auctions.
 A new venture, the production of Montana-hardy meat goats with a cashmere byproduct was the original business objective.
 After a few years, Smoke Ridge concentrated solely on meat production, with fertility, maternal abilities, and longevity heading the selection criteria.